kamilburda/batcher/docs/sections/Customization.md

 **I want to export only visible layers.**

-Add the `Visible` constraint (`Add Constraint... → Visible`).
+Check the `Visible` constraint (or add one if not already via `Add Constraint... → Visible`).

-**I want to export only visible layers, including those that have invisible parent layer groups.**
+**I want to export only visible layers.
+However, I also want to exclude those that have invisible parent layer groups.**

-1. Add the `Visible` constraint.
+1. Check the `Visible` constraint (or add one if not already).
 2. Edit the `Visible` constraint (press the icon to the right of the constraint name).
-   In the dialog, click on `More options` and then uncheck `Also apply to parent folders`.
+   In the dialog, click on `More options` and then check `Also apply to parent folders`.

 **I don't want to preserve folder hierarchy when exporting layers.**